SLAMPAI/game_reasoning_arena/docs/installation.rst

 Installation
 ============

-This guide covers how to install and set up Board Game Arena for your research and development needs.
+This guide covers how to install and set up Game Reasoning Arena for your research and development needs.

 Quick Installation
 ------------------